Isn’t this MVVM?

 LiveData and many other Android Jetpack components in Kotlin language.
 We referred following projects from github.com/googlesamples –

 How is ViewModel different than Presenter?

 Many developers do not preserve Presenter on configuration changes like screen rotation.
-So long running network calls had to be called again, which shouldn’t be the case.
-Android does not have anything to preserve Presenter out of the box.
+So long-running network calls had to be called again, which shouldn’t be the case.
+Android does not have anything to preserve the Presenter out of the box.
 So they made

 ViewModel as a component.
 This